Jropp/jason-ropp-js-iobp/README.md

 - Clicking the add new user icon expands the create new user card.

-- Cancelling or saving a user collapses the add new user card.
+- To cancel a new entry, the end user can click the cancel new user button at the top of the card.

-- Appropriate warnings will notify the end-user of improper format of email or phone.
+- Appropriate warnings will notify the end-user of improper email or phone formats.

-- Improper format will also disable the save button.
+  _Improper format will disable the save button._

 ### Edit/Delete User

-- Clicking the edit button allows you to edit the fields for that user.
+- Clicking the edit button on an existing user card allows the end-user to edit the fields for that user.
+Clicking save locks in the changes.
 Updated information will be displayed immediately on save.

-- If you already have an edit in process, all other edit and save buttons in other cards will be disabled.
+- If you already have an edit in process, all edit and save buttons in other cards will be disabled.

-- Editing an existing user disables the option to save other existing users or a new user.

-- The save button remains disabled while any fields are empty or formatted improperly.
+- The save button in the current card will remain disabled while any fields are empty or formatted improperly.

 ### Changing User Component In Code